Lojban grammar: bridi – clauses, predications

 Some lujvo formations usually operate on the place structure in predictable ways.
 The rafsi gau, for instance, inserts one place for the agent and pushes all others down one.
 Thus brivla can have indefinitely many places.
 This contrasts with the accusative alignment or ergative alignment that most languages have, in which there is a small number of named places (subject, direct object, indirect object) and all others are expressed by prepositions.

-The typology of Lojban is basically subject–verb–object, with subject–object–verb also common.
-However, it can practically be anything.
+The word order in Lojban is basically free.
 All the following sentences mean "I love you", differing only in word order: